-Bottom Line: Compared to regular black tea or green tea, rooibos is caffeine-free and lower in tannins and oxalic acid.
+Summary Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine and oxalic acid.

 Antioxidants may help protect cells from damage by free radicals (

-There is some evidence that drinking rooibos tea can increase antioxidant levels in the body.
+There is some evidence that rooibos tea can increase antioxidant levels in your body.

-However, any increase documented has been small and doesn't last for too long.
+However, any increase documented has been small and doesn’t last long.

-One study of 15 people found that antioxidant levels in the blood increased by 2.9% when participants drank the red variety of rooibos and 6.6% when they drank the green variety.
+In one 15-person study, blood levels of antioxidants increased by 2.9% when participants drank red rooibos and 6.6% when they drank the green variety.

-This increase lasted for five hours after the participants drank 17 oz (500 ml) of tea made with 750 mg of rooibos tea leaves (10).
+This uptick lasted for five hours after the participants drank 17 ounces (500 ml) of tea made with 750 mg of rooibos leaves (10).